 Mental Impairment as a Sentencing Factor

-In R v Verdins (2007) 16 VR 269, the Court of Appeal stated that mental impairment was relevant to sentencing in at least five ways.
-Mental impairment could:
+In the case R v Verdins & Ors VSCA 102, the Court of Appeal stated that mental impairment was relevant to sentencing in at least five ways.
+These are known as Verdins principles.

-- reduce the offender's moral culpability (but not his or her legal responsibility) for the offence – this could affect the weight given to just punishment and denunciation as purposes of sentencing the offender
+- reduce the offender's moral culpability (but not their legal responsibility) for the offence.
+This could affect the weight given to just punishment and denunciation as purposes of sentencing the offender

 - influence the type of sentence that could be imposed and the conditions in which the sentence could be served

-- reduce the weight given to deterrence as a purpose of sentencing – this would depend on the nature and severity of the mental impairment and how this impairment affected the mental capacity of the offender at the time of his or her offending and at the time of sentencing
+- reduce the weight given to deterrence as a purpose of sentencing.
+This would depend on the nature and severity of the mental impairment and how this impairment affected the mental capacity of the offender at the time of their offending and at the time of sentencing

-- increase the hardship experienced by an offender in prison if he or she suffered from mental impairment at the time of sentencing
+- increase the hardship experienced by an offender in prison if they suffered from mental impairment at the time of sentencing

 - justify a less severe sentence where there was a serious risk that imprisonment could have a significant adverse effect on the offender's mental health.